Nagwa-Limited-Community/Glyphs-MATH-Plugin/README.md

 Go to _Window → Plugin Manger_ and search for “OpenType MATH Plug-in” and install it.

-Restart Glyphs and the plug-in should be ready (when the plug-in is updated Glyphs should be restarted as well, to use the new version).
+Restart Glyphs and the plug-in should be ready (when the plug-in is updated, Glyphs should be restarted as well to use the new version).

 Usage
 -----